Certified Scrum Trainer®

 • Qualifying Training Event: a ScrumMaster training course, either certified or non-certified, including as a minimum:

-• For in-person courses, there must be a minimum of 16 hours of contact time (including reasonable breaks and lunch) with the students.
-If live online (virtual), there must be a minimum of 14 hours of contact time with the students.
+• There must be a minimum of 16 hours of contact time (including reasonable breaks and lunch) with the students.
 Please note that the minimum contact time can be met over multiple sessions and may be non-consecutive.

 • At the time of delivery, the course must fully integrate and cover the most recently published version of the Scrum Alliance Scrum Foundations and CSM or CSPO learning objectives.